SyailendraK/SyailendraK/README.md

 ### Hi there 👋

-Let me introduce myself, my name is **Mohammad Syailendra Kusumah**. just graduated from Diponegoro University with a 3.69 GPA.
+Let me introduce myself, my name is **Mohammad Syailendra Kusumah**, and I'm just graduated from Diponegoro University with a 3.69 GPA.

 I'll make my own world in this vast programming jungle, hope I can make something that makes you excited.